ministryofjustice/hmpps-renovate-config/README.md

 ### Overriding

-You can override the configuration defined in `base.json` or the other presets by setting them in your project's `renovate.json`
+You can override any of the configuration defined in `base.json` or the other presets by setting them in your repositories `renovate.json`

-In `base.json` we set `"printConfig": true` which logs the full resolved config in the [GitHub App run logs](https://app.renovatebot.com/dashboard#github/ministryofjustice)
+To help team see what configuration Renovate is using we have set `"printConfig": true` which logs the full resolved config each of the [GitHub App run logs](https://app.renovatebot.com/dashboard#github/ministryofjustice)

 ### Grouping by release type, per package manager

-To reduce the number of PRs raised folks can use the following the group updates for all minor and patch NPM dependencies:
+To reduce the number of PRs raised teams can use the following the group updates for all minor and patch NPM dependencies:

 ```json
 "packageRules": [